top of page

 Comments

-Unviersity of Toronto Policython wishes to acknowledge the land on which the University of Toronto operates.
+Unviersity of Toronto Policython wishes to acknowledge the land on which the University of Toronto Policython operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit.
-Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work and gather on this land.
+Today, this meeting place is still the home for many Indigenous people from across Turtle Island and we are grateful for the opportunity to work, learn, and gather on this land.

 University of Toronto Policython (UTP)